 Once you have submitted your application, you will receive a confirmation that the SSA has received your application.
 After it has reviewed all of your documents, the Administration will mail a decision to you.

-Why do I need a Social Security Disability attorney?
+Why do I need a SSDI attorney?

 What do I do if the SSA denies my application?